 With that said, let’s talk about what types of tech are necessary to have a Revenue Stack (Sales + Marketing tech) that helps you sell more effectively by empowering the sales and marketing teams.
 I think it’s more important for us to focus on the categories of tools we need before diving into trying to determine the best vendor to use.
 Taking this approach allows the company to clearly understand where technology gaps exist.
 I think doing this type of tech audit before making purchasing decisions also will help to eliminate unforeseen duplication in technology which many times creates more confusion; making the selling process even more cumbersome.

-Below is a great depiction of the current revenue stack landscape from Nancy Nardin.
-As you can see the options seems limitless and they are growing.
+Below is a great depiction of the current revenue stack landscape from Sales Hacker.
+As you can see the options seem limitless and they are growing.
 This is what is causing the “shiny new object” syndrome many B2B companies are suffering from.

 WHAT MAKES A GOOD REVENUE STACK?

 I’ve had many conversations with experts in the field of sales and marketing tech and below are the categories that I’ve seen are necessary to have an effective Revenue Stack.
 My intent with this list to help sales and marketing leaders be thoughtful when proposing new technology to “fix” the alignment issue.

 Data – Clean data is the basis of any stack as without it we make poor decisions on outdated and incorrect information.
 We must also take into account that on average 6.8 decision makers are involved in the decision process.
 Add the fact, that several members of that team my change roles or responsibilities within the sales cycle making it more difficult to create consensus.
 The more proactive the team can be at getting ahead of those changes, the better.